jakebirnbach/MoneyLineGANs/README.md

 This project aims to develop and test a Generative Adversarial Network (GAN), to generate synthetic moneyline betting data which accurately reflects the dynamics of the Massachusetts sports betting markets.
-By experimenting with different model architectures, we hope to demonstrate that the generated syn thetic data can mimic real-world patterns and provide insights into market inefficiencies and arbitrage opportunities.
+By experimenting with different model architectures, we hope to demonstrate that the generated synthetic data can mimic real-world patterns and provide insights into market inefficiencies and arbitrage opportunities.

 This repo contains all the code for scarping real-time moneyline data from The Odds API.
 The scripts preprocess the raw data and stores it to AWS S3 with aggregated visualizations.
+It also contains the implementation and testing of W-GANs with various architectures and model configurations.

 ## Problem Formulation

 Consider discrete measurements of moneyline data

 $$
-\mathbf{x} = \begin{pmatrix}a\\
-b\end{pmatrix} = \begin{pmatrix}\text{+ moneyline}\\
+\mathbf{x} = \begin{pmatrix}\text{+ moneyline}\\
 \text{- moneyline}\end{pmatrix}
 $$